Wilkes University offers a variety of financial aid options to help you make your Wilkes education affordable.

 You may also be eligible for scholarships offered by a wide variety of private organizations.
 For more information, visit the Fastweb scholarship site at www.fastweb.com.

-Grant funding is a gift based on financial need, with no need to repay.
+Grant funding is based on financial need and do not have to be repaid.
 You must complete the Free Application for Federal Student Aid (FAFSA) to determine grant eligibility.

 - Federal Pell Grant